abutneva/starter-academic/content/home/slider.md

 [[item]]
   title = "Why care?"
-  content =  "- Need to learn how to conduct "real" research - Linear regression is not a panacea  - Everybody wants good grades - Teachers are tired of receiving semi-optimal papers" align = "center"
+  content =  "- Need to learn how to conduct real research
+  - Linear regression is not a panacea
+  - Everybody wants good grades
+  - Teachers are tired of receiving semi-optimal papers" align = "center"

   overlay_color = "#555"  # An HTML color value.